How do I prepare my device for sale?

 2. Open the "Watch" app on your iPhone.

-3. Tap "All Apple Watches" at the top (if you have multiple watches).
+3. Tap "All Apple Watches" at the top (if you have multiple).

-4. Select the watch you want to delete.
+4. Select the Watch you want to erase.

-5. Tap the info icon (i) next to the watch's name.
+5. Tap the info icon (i) next to the Watch name.

-7. If you have a Cellular/LTE model, select:
+7. If you have a Cellular/LTE model, choose:

-• Enter your Apple ID password to disable Activation Lock.
+• Enter your Apple ID password to disable the activation lock.

-The watch will now be completely reset to factory settings and disconnected from the iPhone.
+The Watch will now be fully reset to factory settings and disconnected from the iPhone.

-• no longer connected to your Apple ID
+• no longer linked to your Apple ID

 • no longer locatable